deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/lmi-dist_user_guide.md

 LMI-Dist supports the same set of multi-modal models as [vllm 0.6.3.post1](https://docs.vllm.ai/en/v0.6.3.post1/models/supported_models.html#decoder-only-language-models).

-However, the one known exception is MLlama (Llama3.2 multimodal models).
-MLlama support is expected in the v13 (0.32.0) release.

 ### Model Coverage in CI

 The following set of models are tested in our nightly tests: